silence-operator/silence-operator/README.md

 - [ ] Makefile
 - [ ] Decide if it is okay to use `monitoring.coreos.com/v1alpha1` k8s api
 - [ ] Logo
+- [ ] Update README with proper instructions

 Some generated files were not commited to the registry: